 - Updated all staff positions in the Treasurer’s office with the Sandoval County Human Resources Department to include mandatory Treasurer Certification from all employees within one year.

-- Ten staff members will have graduated with their Certified Treasury Official (CTO) certification from NMSU NM Edge courses by June 2017.
+- Ten staff members will have graduated with their Certified Treasury Official (CTO) certification from NMSU NM Edge courses.

 - All staff have actively participated in Risk Awareness Program (RAP) training since its implementation in 2014.